Best Divorce Attorney in Los Angeles

-Here at the Law Offices of Robert J. Nachshin, we won’t let the process of divorce or legal separation diminish your quality of life.
+With the best divorce attorney in Los Angeles, the Law Offices of Robert J. Nachshin won’t let the process of divorce or legal separation diminish your quality of life.
 In fact, our goal is to make the process as pain-free as possible for our client.
 Our team is comprised of highly skilled and experienced California divorce attorneys who are easily accessible and readily available to assist a client with dissolution (divorce) proceedings and fight for your rights with a cost conscious and individualized approach.
 Whether it is protecting a business interest or obtaining custody of the family dog, we are zealous advocates for our clients who will do everything within our power to protect that in which is most important to our clients.
 We represent clients at all stages of life, for short term to long term marriages, for elder divorce of for separate/community property issues in probate.
-Robert J. Nachshin has ben certified family law specialist since 1983.
+Robert J. Nachshin has been certified family law specialist since 1983.
 This distinction is only given to those most knowledgeable in the field of family law.
-Our exceptional family law firm is dedicated to serving clients residing in Los Angeles and throughout California.
+Our exceptional family law firm and divorce attorneys are dedicated to serving clients residing in Los Angeles and throughout California.

 A divorce, commonly referred to as dissolution of marriage, is an action filed by a married person to end the marital relationship and restore each party to single status.
 Most couples retain the services of a divorce attorney to handle their negotiations, settlement issues and court appearances.
 After a marriage is “dissolved,” the marital contract is officially terminated and the parties are then restored to single status, making them legally eligible to remarry.